toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### How are generics implemented in Go?

-The compiler can choose whether to compile each instantiation separately or whether to compile reasonably similar instantiations as a single implementation.
+The compiler can choose whether to compile each instantiation separately or whether to compile similar instantiations as a single implementation.
 The single implementation approach is similar to a function with an interface parameter.
 Different compilers will make different choices for different cases.
-The standard Go 1.18 compiler ordinarily emits a single instantiation for every type argument with the same shape, where the shape is determined by properties of the type such as the size and the location of pointers that it contains.
+The standard Go compiler ordinarily emits a single instantiation for every type argument with the same shape, where the shape is determined by properties of the type such as the size and the location of pointers that it contains.
-Future releases will experiment with the tradeoff between compile time, run-time efficiency, and code size.
+Future releases may experiment with the tradeoff between compile time, run-time efficiency, and code size.

 ### How do generics in Go compare to generics in other languages?